Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Introduction

 \section{Introduction}

-Interactions between microbes are fundamental in shaping the structure and functioning of the human microbiota, and their malfunctioning has been linked to a number of medical conditions.
-A lack of understanding of how these interactions shape and evolve makes it difficult to predict their relevance in biomedical fields.
-For these reasons, microbiota systems have been intensively studied in recent years.
-Large consortia have developed technologies for the collection of high-throughput data of the microbiome, e.g., the Human Microbiome Project \citep{HMP} and the Metagenomics of the Human Intestinal Tract (MetaHIT) project \citep{qin10}.
-These have paved the way for further studies investigating the association of the micriobiota functioning with a number of medical conditions, such as obesity \citep{lechatelier13} and diabetes \citep{pedersen16}, as well as with the response to certain treatments, such as immunotherapy \citep{lee22}.

-Learning these interactions from multivariate data can be achieved via graphical modelling approaches.
+Graphical modelling approaches allow to learn statistical dependences from multivariate data.
 Among these, Gaussian graphical models are by far the most popular, thanks also to their efficient implementations for high dimensional problems \citep{friedman08,mohammadi21}.
-Microbiome data are however far from Gaussian, with marginal distributions that are in most cases skewed and with a large mass at zero.
-For this reason, transformations, such as the logarithm or the centered log ratio, are typically applied to the data, followed by Gaussian graphical modelling approaches on the transformed data.
-This is for example the case of the two most used methods for microbiome data, SparCC \citep{friedman12} and SPIEC-EASI \citep{kurtz15}, with recent extensions proposing the incorporation of a zero inflated component to the model \citep{prost21}.
+In many applied fields, however, data are far from Gaussian.
+In this paper, we consider the case of count data, such as the high-resolution sequencing data collected routinely in genomic studies.
+It is not uncommon for these data to feature marginal distributions that are skewed and with a large mass at zero.
+For this reason, transformations, such as the logarithm or the centered log ratio, are typically applied to genomic data, followed by Gaussian graphical modelling approaches on the transformed data.
+This is for example the case of the two most used methods for microbiome data, SparCC \citep{friedman12} and SPIEC-EASI \citep{kurtz15}.
+These transformations require a pseudo-count adjustment to be able to handle zeros and may therefore impact also the network inference conducted downstream.